 If you want to see a Whirling Dervish Show Istanbul is the best place to come.
 While you can also travel to Konya, the home of the Sufi sect, there are more opportunities to see Whirling Dervishes Istanbul.

 What’s the best place to see Whirling Dervishes in Istanbul?

 There are several places to see the Whirling Dervish ceremony in Istanbul.
 The easiest is to book a ticket online or with your hotel to see the Hodjpasha Dervishes.
 You can also see Dervishes at the small Mevlevi museum in Galata, but this ceremony only takes place once a week in the summer and twice a month in the winter.

 The most famous place to see a Whirling Dervish ceremony is at the Hodjapasha tekke in Istanbul.
 Buy tickets to see the Hodjpasha Dervishes either online NOW! or via your hotel.
 No photographs or videos are allowed.
-If you want to take or see a Whilring Dervish video then go to the Dervish cafe in Sultanahment.
-Here, at Hodjpasha however, you can, however, take photos and video in the small exhibition area outside the ceremony area.
+If you want to take or see a Whirling Dervish video then go to the Dervish cafe in Sultanahmet.
+Here, at Hodjapasha however, you can, however, take photos and video in the small exhibition area outside the ceremony area.
 The ceremony lasts about an hour.

 Sema ceremony dances are held each Sunday at 1700 (during the summer) and alternate weeks during the winter.
-Tickets for the sema ceremony at Galata cost 70 Turkish lira per person.
-Buy in advance as they do sell out, there are only 150 tickets..
-Seats are first come first served, so arrive 45 minutes early to pick yours.
+Tickets for the Sema ceremony at Galata cost 70 Turkish lire per person.
+Buy in advance as they do sell out, there are only 150 tickets.
+Seats are first come first served, so arrive 45 minutes early to pick up yours.
 If you’re unable to get a ticket for the Galata Whirling Dervishes, you can reserve online for the Hodjpasha Dervishes here.